Specialist & Complex Investigations

 - A typical interview will begin with open questions to allow each party to give an open account of what has happened, before using closed questions to address key details.

-Analyzing the documentary evidence at hand prior to undertaking any further interviews, or evidence gathering enables the investigator to establish any potential flaws in the early stages of the investigation.
+Analysing the documentary evidence at hand prior to undertaking any further interviews, or evidence gathering enables the investigator to establish any potential flaws in the early stages of the investigation.